pixelass/pwa-template/docs/STATE_MANAGEMENT.md

 When we build Software, we often want to have more control of our app's state.
 To allow this we can create a [controlled component](https://reactjs.org/docs/forms.html#controlled-components).

-Let's move our state to a
-[Higher Order Component](https://reactjs.org/docs/higher-order-components.html).
-In our case this is the App.
+Let's [lift the state up](https://reactjs.org/docs/lifting-state-up.html).
+In our case the App will host the state.

 ```tsx
 import React, { useState } from "react";